 - 1 tbsp baking powder

 - 1 cup raspberries frozen is okay, do not thaw

-- 1 tbsp demerara sugar
+- 1 tbsp raw sugar for topping

 - Bake for about 38 to 40 minutes or until golden and a tester inserted comes out with a few crumbs attached.

 - Cool the cake in the pan on the rack for 10 minutes.
 Run a knife along the inside edge of the can to loosen any cake stuck to the sides.
 Release the sides of the pan and remove.
 Cool the cake on a rack until ready to serve.
 Serve the cake warm or at room temperature.

 This post was originally published on September 23, 2012.
 It has been updated for content and clarity.